narremgen/narremgen/README.md

 Only informed users or trainers should use this system in practice. <br>
 Some advice may be missing or mistaken du to ia/programming. <br>
-In future automatic checkings may be implemented for end user.
+In future automatic checkings may be implemented for end user. <br>
+Always do a dry-run before launching to check models in use. <br>

 ## References